Irrelon/ForerunnerDB/readme.md

 |operation|object|Details about the operation being executed.
 In *before update* operations this also includes *query* and *update* objects which you can modify directly to alter the final update applied.|
 |oldData|object|The data before the operation is executed.
 In insert triggers this is always a blank object.
 In update triggers this will represent what the document that *will* be updated currently looks like.
 You cannot modify this object.|
 |newData|object|The data after the operation is executed.
 In insert triggers this is the new document being inserted.
 In update triggers this is what the document being updated *will* look like after the operation is run against it.
 You can update this object ONLY in *before* phase triggers.|

+### Example 2: Modify a Document Before Update
+In this example we insert a document into the collection and then update it afterwards.
+When the update operation is run the *before update* trigger is fired and the document is modified before the update is applied.
+This allows you to make changes to an operation before the operation is carried out.

+	var db = new ForerunnerDB(),
+    	collection = db.collection('test');

+    collection.addTrigger('myTrigger', db.TYPE_UPDATE, db.PHASE_BEFORE, function (operation, oldData, newData) {
+    	newData.updated = String(new Date());
+    });

+    // Insert a document with the property "test" being true collection.insert({test: true});

+    // Now update that document to set "test" to false - this
+    // will fire the trigger code registered above and cause the
+    // final document to have a new property "updated" which
+    // contains the date/time that the update occurred on that
+    // document
+    collection.update({test: true}, {test: false});

+    // Now inspect the document and it will show the "updated"
+    // property that the trigger added!
+    console.log(collection.find());

+> Please keep in mind that you can only modify a document's data during a *before* phase trigger.
+Modifications to the document during an *after* phase trigger will simply be ignored and will not be applied to the document.
+This applies for all trigger types.

 ## Indices & Performance
 ForerunnerDB currently supports basic indexing for performance enhancements when